The Strangest Proton?: Analysis settings

+We assess the impact of the datasets and of the theoretical choices outlined in Sects.~\ref{sec:expdata}-\ref{sec:theory} on PDFs by performing the series of fits summarized in Table~\ref{table:fitoverview}.
+All of them are accurate to NNLO in perturbative QCD (where available), and are based on the NNPDF methodology, see~\cite{Ball:2014uwa} and references therein for a comprehensive description.

-{\bf Procedure.} We perform the three fits summarized in Table~\ref{table:fitoverview}.
-The first fit ({\tt str\_base}) is our baseline, and corresponds to the fit of~\cite{Ball:2018iqk} with the addition of the NNLO charm-mass $K$-factors for the NuTeV data and of the positivity constraint on $F_2^c$.
-See the SM for a comparison with the NNPDF3.1 PDF set.
-This fit is then supplemented with all the new LHC data to obtain the second fit ({\tt str\_prior}), for which we generate $N_{\rm rep}=850$ Monte Carlo replicas.
-This second fit is finally supplemented with the NOMAD data, specifically the set that depends on $E_\nu$, to determine the third fit ({\tt str}).
+The first fit ({\tt str\_base}) is our baseline, and corresponds to the fit of~\cite{Ball:2018iqk} with the addition of the NNLO charm-mass $K$-factors for the NuTeV data and of the positivity constraint on $F_2^c$, and with the removal of the 2010 and 2011 ATLAS $W,Z$ inclusive measurements of~\cite{Aad:2012sb,Aaboud:2016btc}.
+We will present a comparison of this baseline fit with the NNPDF3.1 PDF set of~\cite{Ball:2017nwa} in Sect.~\ref{sec:PDFs}.
+This fit is then supplemented with all the new LHC data, including the ATLAS $W,Z$ measurements from~\cite{Aad:2012sb,Aaboud:2016btc}, to obtain the second fit ({\tt str\_prior}), for which we generate $N_{\rm rep}=850$ Monte Carlo replicas.
+The exclusion of the ATLAS $W,Z$ measurements of~\cite{Aad:2012sb,Aaboud:2016btc} from the {\tt str\_base} fit allows us to quantify the effect of the full LHC strangeness-sensitive dataset by comparing this fit with the {\tt str\_prior} one.
+This second fit, {\tt str\_prior}, is finally further supplemented with the NOMAD data, specifically the set that depends on $E_\nu$, to determine the third fit ({\tt str}).
 Bayesian reweighting and unweighting~\cite{Ball:2011gg,Ball:2010gb} are used in this last step, because they allow one to evaluate the two-dimensional integral in Eq.~\eqref{eq:NOMADxsec} only once, a task that would otherwise be computationally very intensive in a fit.
 After reweighting, one ends up with $N_{\rm eff}=105$ effective replicas, from which we construct a set of $N_{\rm rep}=100$ replicas.
-Variants of the {\tt str} fit based on a perturbatively generated charm PDF and on the inclusion of the alternative NOMAD $\sqrt{\hat{s}}$ dataset are discussed in the SM.